gamblevore/speedie/Documentation/Safety.md

     function def (|object| o)
         || m = o as message #require
-            // (o as message) creates an error if o is not a message
+        // (o as message) creates an error if 'o' is not a message, then returns nil.
-            // #require will return nil if "o as message" returns nil.
+        // #require returns nil if "o as message" returns nil.
-            // combined: This just returns nothing, if o isnt a message. printline m.name
+        // combined: Returns nothing, if o isnt a message. printline m.name

 And the `mustbe` operator.